 - offer to:

-- do an outdoor activity with your neighbour's child to give the parent a break and get the child moving,
+- do an activity with your neighbour's child to give the parent a break and get the child moving,

 - clear snow from your neighbour's driveway to help them with their morning routine;

 - bring a meal to a family to make the parent(s) daily life easier;